angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 ### commitlint

-[Commitlint](https://commitlint.js.org) will give you the ability to check your commit messages for a common pattern: the [_conventional-commit_](https://www.conventionalcommits.org) pattern requires us follow this simple syntax:
+[Commitlint](https://commitlint.js.org) will give you the ability to check your commit messages for a common pattern.
+A very prominent project following this pattern is the Angular repository itself.
+The [_conventional-commit_](https://www.conventionalcommits.org) pattern requires us to follow this simple syntax:

 ```text
 <type>[optional scope]: <description>